ohler55/oj/pages/JsonGem.md

 # Oj JSON Gem Compatibility

+To universally replace many `JSON` methods with their faster Oj counterparts, in a mode that is compatible with the json gem, simply run `Oj.mimic_json` after the json gem has been required.

 The `:compat` mode mimics the json gem.
 The json gem is built around the use of the `to_json(*)` method defined for a class.
 Oj attempts to provide the same functionality by being a drop in replacement for the 2.0.x version of the